Russian population is moving west

 But recent statistics show a steady flow of people from the internal regions of the hinterland making their way west to settle in the European parts of the country.

 In addition to being pushed out of the remote regions, Russians are being pulled into the European regions, which are increasingly competing with each other in the struggle to attract domestic investment.
 While incomes in a city like Kazan in the republic of Tatarstan are lower than in Moscow, so is the cost of living.
 As regional governments invest in social infrastructure the quality of life has drastically improved in these regional cities.
-Kazan, for example, reports reverse migration, with former residents returning to the region, especially if they have young children, as it can compete in quality of live terms with Moscow.
+Kazan, for example, reports reverse migration, with former residents returning to the region, especially if they have young children, as it can compete in quality of life terms with Moscow.